ajarifi/ajarifi.github.io/_pages/update.md

   Selected as the president of Indonesian student association in Osaka & Nara.

 * (2016, 09, 21) <button class="btn--article-black">Milestone</button> <br>
-  My first time to join JPS meeting in Miyazaki.
-Typhoon was coming on the day of my flight.
+  My first time to join the JPS meeting in Miyazaki.
+A typhoon was coming on the day of my flight.

 <h2> 2015 </h2>